EyasuTeshome/shifttracker/job-search/job-searching-morning-session-sharing-expectations-and-rules-for-interview-practice-M7MVP1.md

 **Spend 25 minutes working on this exercise.**

 1. Open your copy of the exercise template below and read through it.
-2. Choose a moderator.
+2. Choose a moderator and a notetaker.
+The moderator will lead the session and organize turn-taking.
+The notetaker will fill the template.
 3. Follow the instructions to complete parts 1, 2, and 3.
-4. Everyone should take notes and submit them.
+4. Everyone submits a copy of the template with everyone's answers.

 **Exercise template to copy:** [Sharing expectations and setting rules for interview practice](https://docs.google.com/document/d/1z1L9dXvlxkxLxHLHXUnW1N5gBIG0d5jTbpB2vdCLRYM/edit#)